Robpol86/Flask-Celery-Helper/README.md

 #### 1.0.0

-* Just a version number change.
+* Support for non-Redis backends.

 #### 0.2.2